lets-wine-about-it/wine-research/README.md

       * split data into train, validate and test (approximatley 56/24/20)

 * Explore Data
-    * Use graph and hypothesis testing to find churn, driving factors of churn, and answer the following initial questions
+    * Use graph and hypothesis testing to answer the following initial questions
         * What is the relationship between alcohol and quality?
         * Does density play role in determining quality of wine?
         * What role does chlorides and density play on quality of wine?